lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 If you want to inpaint with SDXL, use forced size = 1024.

 # Changelog
+## 2024-06-31
+- The node now resorts to outpainting if the context area doesn't fit in the image (e.g. for large masks that wouldn't fit in the image with the desired aspect ratio).
+This makes forced_size actually force the required size.
+- Force_size is now specified as separate force_width and force_height, to match any desired sampling resolution.
+- New mode: ranged size, similar to free size but also takes min_width, min_height, max_width, and max_height, in order to avoid over scaling or under scaling beyond desirable limits.
 ## 2024-05-15
 - Depending on the selected mode ("free size" or "forced size") some fields are hidden.
 ## 2024-05-14